champierre/tm2scratch/README.en.md

 TM2Scratch connects Google Teachable Machine 2 with Scratch 3.
 You can use image, audio recognition on Scratch project(Please use [TMPose2Scratch](https://github.com/champierre/tmpose2scratch) for pose recognition).

+## License

+TM2Scratch is under [AGPL-3.0 license](./LICENSE), open source and freely available to anyone.
+You can use it at your classes, workshops.
+Commercial usage is also accepted.
+If you or your students created something cool using TM2Scratch, please share it on SNS using hashtag #tm2scratch or let me know to any of these contacts.

 ## How to use

 ### Image recognition